A

 twin turbo

-V6 (LMP900) and a single turbo I4 (LMP675) engine. |
+V6 (LMP900) and a single turbo I4 (LMP675) engine.

 The

-wind tunnel/presentation model has some minor differences.
+wind tunnel/presentation model had some minor differences to the presentation car, the main

-being the open inside face of the front fenders. |
+being the open inside face of the front fenders.

 Very